kazunori279/CPU32/README.md

 `> mips-gcc -S test.c`

 * Edit the .s file to remove all assembler macros (lines starting with ".").
-Now the .s file may look like this: [fib.s](https://github.com/kazunori279/CPU32/blob/master/src/fib.s)
+Now the .s file may look like this: [fib.s](https://github.com/kazunori279/CPU32/blob/master/conf/fib.s)
 * Assemble the .s file to generate a.out (binary) file.
 Use -O0 option to generate only MIPS I code

 `> mips-as -O0 test.s`

 ### Package the binary into .mif file
-* Extract hex strings by using readelf and [textdump.py](https://github.com/kazunori279/CPU32/blob/master/src/textdump.py)
+* Extract hex strings by using readelf and [textdump.py](https://github.com/kazunori279/CPU32/blob/master/conf/textdump.py)

 `> readelf -x .text a.out | python textdump.py`

-* Use text editor or spreadsheet to convert the hex strings to .mif file format (for example: [fib.mif](https://github.com/kazunori279/CPU32/blob/master/src/fib.mif))
+* Use text editor or spreadsheet to convert the hex strings to .mif file format (for example: [fib.mif](https://github.com/kazunori279/CPU32/blob/master/conf/fib.mif))

-### Run the binary with CPI32
+### Run the binary on CPU32
-* Place the mif file under /src folder
+* Place the mif file under /conf folder
 * Edit bram.v file and replace "src/fib.mif" with the path of your mif file
 * Start Compilation on Quartus II and load it to the board